-Effective January 1, 2007, the Company entered into an Employment Agreement with our President of the EMEA Region, Naeem Ghauri.
-Pursuant to the Employment Agreement between Mr. Ghauri and the Company (the "President EMEA Agreement"), the Company agreed to employ Mr. Ghauri as its President of the EMEA region from the date of the President EMEA Agreement through December 31, 2009.
-This Agreement was amended on February 11, 2008.
-Under the President EMEA Agreement, Mr. Ghauri is entitled to an annualized base salary of £122,000 (approximately \$247,794 based on the conversion rate on March 12, 2008) and is eligible for annual bonuses at the discretion of the Compensation Committee.
-In the February 11, 2008 amendment, the Compensation Committee approved the grant of bonuses based on certain benchmarks and accelerators.
-The bonus of \$24,250 is payable if and only if the Company achieves company-wide gross revenues of \$32,230,000 for the fiscal year ending June 30, 2008 and an earnings per share of at least \$0.22.
-Additional bonuses may be earned if certain "accelerator goals" are achieved.
-The bonus is accelerated to 200% of the bonus amount if revenue of \$35,000,000 is attained and earnings per share of at least \$0.27; and, to 300% if revenue of \$40,000,000 is attained and earnings per share of at least \$0.32.
-Once the minimum bonus benchmarks are attained, the additional bonuses may be earned based on a percentage of accelerator goals achieved.
-The Company retained the right to increase the base compensation as it deems necessary.
+Effective January 1, 2007, the Company entered into an Employment Agreement with our President of NetSol Technologies Europe, Ltd. and Chief Executive Officer of EMEA, Naeem Ghauri (the "President EMEA Agreement").
+The President EMEA Agreement was amended effective January 1, 2008 and again effective January 1, 2010.
+Pursuant to the Employment Agreement, as amended, the Company agreed to employ Mr. Ghauri as its President of the EMEA region from the date of the President EMEA Agreement through December 31, 2012.
+The term of employment automatically renews for 36 additional months unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
+Under the President EMEA Agreement, Mr. Ghauri is entitled to an annualized base salary of \$250,000, 250,000 shares of common stock which are granted 25% on a quarterly basis following each 3 months of service, and is eligible for annual bonuses at the discretion of the Compensation Committee.
+A bonus of One Hundred Thirty Three Thousand Dollars (\$133,000) is payable upon achieving the minimum bonus benchmark of: company-wide revenue of \$30,000,000 for the fiscal year 2009-2010; and, earnings per share of \$0.05 (the "Minimum Bonus Benchmark").
+An additional bonus may be earned if an "accelerator goal" is achieved.
+The bonus is accelerated to a total of Two Hundred Thousand Dollars (\$200,000) if revenue of \$33,000,000 is attained together with earnings per share of \$0.10.

 In addition, Mr. Ghauri is entitled to participate in the Company's stock option plans, is entitled to two weeks of paid vacation per calendar year and is to receive a car allowance totaling \$2,000 per month for the term of the President EMEA Agreement.
-The February 11, 2008 amendment grants options to purchase up to 525,000 shares of common stock to be issued from the 2005 Employee Stock Option Plan to vest equally over twenty-four months beginning on the grant date.
-These options are only granted in the event the minimum bonus benchmark is achieved.
-The exercise price of the Options will be \$2.62 for 175,000 shares and \$3.90 for 350,000 shares.
 Finally, during the term of the President EMEA Agreement, the Company shall pay the amount of premiums or other costs incurred for the coverage of Mr. Ghauri, his spouse and dependent family members under the Company's health and related benefit plans.